Quetta railway station: History

 Quetta was considered a small city during the British Raj.
-The station was built as part of the strategic line the Scinde, Punjab & Delhi Railway constructed.
-Construction began in 1881 and opened to the public in 1887, which by then was part of the North Western State Railway.
+The station was built as part of the strategic line constructed by the Scinde, Punjab & Delhi Railway.
+Construction began in 1881 and the line opened to traffic in 1887, which by then was part of the North Western State Railway.
 Quetta was always considered an important strategic destination as Britain feared that the Russian Empire might advance from Afghanistan into Quetta, thereby threatening its rule in South Asia.
 In 1857, it was suggested by William Andrew (Chairman of Scinde, Punjab & Delhi Railway) that a railway line be constructed through the Bolan Pass.
 On 18 September 1879, work began on laying the railway tracks, and after four months, the first 215 kilometres of the line from Ruk to Sibi was completed and became operational in January 1881.
 Beyond Sibi, the terrain was challenging.
 After immense difficulties and harsh weather conditions, the line reached Quetta in March 1887.